by Gerri Marroquin

 Taylor Sarratt ’16 experienced bluestone student public relations firm her last semester at UWG.

-“In bluestone, we were able to create material for our clients, and I fell in love with the process because we were able to use our knowledge and put it into action,” Taylor said.
+“In bluestone, we were able to create material for our clients, and I fell in love with the process because we were able to use our knowledge and put it into action,” Sarratt said.

-In her semester in bluestone, Taylor and her classmates worked with two clients, one being Open Hands, a Christian ministry in Carrollton.
+In her semester in bluestone, Sarratt and her classmates worked with two clients, one being Open Hands, a Christian ministry in Carrollton.
 Students worked together to research the clients’ competitive market and create items such as brochures and one-pagers.
 The major aspect of the course is developing and implementing a communications plan for the clients so they can reach their audience in an effective manner.

 “Make your connections.
 The clients you are working with are wanting your services so make them know your name and how hard you work.”